 Before interacting with “Giants Fall,” though, I’m going to offer a brief and what I believe to be a robust and Biblically attune exegesis of 1 Samuel 17.
 I will then introduce another new and far less popular song by an artist who seeks to point his listeners to Jesus through his musical retelling of David and Goliath.

 In fact, pointing people to Jesus is the purpose of 1 Samuel 17.
 Using the words of the Satan-Serpent from the Garden of Eden, the Philistine giant Goliath confronts the reader (and the fearful Israelites in the Valley of Elah) with the reality that the sinful coup on the throne of the Creator of the Universe is still ongoing, albeit wrapped in futility.
 Being banished from the Garden of Eden and having death introduced into the world as the just punishment for the personal sins of all humans did not stop the rebellion.
 Satan-Serpent is still prowling around, seeking people to devour.

 By desiring to destroy God’s people, and in alliance with Satan-Serpent, Goliath sought to undermine God’s promise found in Genesis 3:15.
 Destroying God’s people, the line of Abraham, would’ve cut off the seed of the woman whom God promised would crush the head of Satan-Serpent.
 If Goliath succeeded, all would’ve been lost.

 But all wasn’t lost, because God did promise to send a seed of the woman to crush the head of Satan-Serpent.
 And God keeps His promises.
 Instead of the seed of the woman being cut off, Satan-Serpent’s ally Goliath had his head cut off.

 In the story of David and Goliath, when the young, unassuming David strides onto the battlefield, our eyes should turn to Jesus.
 The very promised One of Genesis 3:15.
-The very One who will sit on David’s throne prefigured and from where he will reign forever, as God promised to that very David.
+The very One who is seated on the true Throne that David’s throne prefigured and from where he will reign forever, as God promised David.